Where Should You Host Your Course Videos & How Tutor LMS Handles It

 From the video section you can easily add your desired videos from virtually any source to your Tutor LMS course.
 Currently Tutor LMS has the following options.

 This setting uses your LMS website’s hosting storage to store your course videos.
 Upload the MP4 format video of your choice using the Upload Video option.
 You can also upload the video poster for your video.
-The video poster thumb size should be 700X430 pixel and .png/.jpg/.jpeg format.
+The video poster thumb size should be 700X430 pixels and .png/.jpg/.jpeg format.

 External URL